KSP-KOS/KOS/doc/source/structures/vessels/bounds.rst

 :ref:`Click here for an example program that displays bounds <display_bounds>`

-Trying that first (without necessarily understaand it right away) will help give you a visual guide to what is happening here.
+Trying that first (without necessarily understand it right away) will help give you a visual guide to what is happening here.

 A Part:BOUNDS or Vessel:BOUNDS will move and rotate with the object